Clerk / Treasurer Permits & Applications

 All dogs and cats within the village must be licensed.
-The fees for licenses are $24 per animal, if the animal is not spayed or neutered; and $12 per animal, if the animal is spayed or neutered.
+The fees for licenses are $12 per animal if the animal is spayed or neutered or $24 per animal if the animal is not spayed or neutered.
 Pet licenses are valid for the year of issue only.

 Transient Merchant and Solicitor Permits

-- Must pass background check performed by the Police Department
+- Applicant must pass background check performed by the Police Department.

-- Organization must be registered with the Wisconsin Department of Financial Institutions
+- The organization must be registered with the Wisconsin Department of Financial Institutions.

-All licenses establishment within the Village must have at least one licensed bartender (PDF) on premises during business hours.
+All establishments serving alcohol within the Village must have at least one licensed bartender (PDF) on premises during business hours.

-- Must have completed a safe servers class and provide certificate to Village Hall
+- Applicant must have completed a safe servers class and provide certificate to Village Hall.

 - Annual fee of $50.